Javascript Menu by Deluxe-Menu.com

 Washington Office

-A branch office of the Brethren Witness Office which monitors legislation in the U.S. Congress and tracks national and international developments that may affect the Church of the Brethren.
-This office also serves to advocate social justice issues and inform members about vigils, protests, and rallies.
-It also publishes a newsletter called "Witness to Washington."
+This office was closed in March of 2009 due to financial challenges realized at the denominational level.
+For many years the Washington Office had monitored legislation in the U.S. Congress and tracked national and international developments that could have affected the Church of the Brethren.
+It also served to advocate social justice issues and inform members about vigils, protests, rallies, and published a newsletter called “Witness to Washington.”

 Work Camps